 - 33% of those books should be by women

 - At least (5) should be by African American authors

 - These books should represent at least (10) different countries and (7) different languages

 Finally, to conclude this series a message for readers: thank you for following along.
-I have some ideas of posts coming down the pipe in 2020, including a revised list of my favorite novels, but, as usual, content here will reflect my year, what I have the energy to write about, and the fickle fortune of pursuing an academic career.
+I have some ideas of posts coming down the pipe in 2021, including an annual revision to my list of favorite novels, but, as usual, content here will reflect my year, what I have the energy to write about, and the fickle fortune of pursuing an academic career.

 Whatever I write, I hope you’ll join me.
 In the meantime, may the coming year be one of warmth and joy for you as we all work to build a better future.